foundry-rs/book/src/reference/forge-std/std-storage.md

 ## Std Storage

-Std Storage is a library that makes manipulating contract storage easy.
+Std Storage is a library that makes manipulating storage easy.

 To use Std Storage, add the following line to your test contract: